Home » Edinburgh » Real Mary King’s Close tickets

 5. But you needn’t worry because the guide walking you through the tour will have two-way radios and can call in another member to assist you back to the reception.

-6. Mary King’s Close guided tour is narrated through the eyes of four characters – Agnes Chambers (the maid), Robert Fergusson (the poet), Walter King (the plague cleaner), and John (the plague Doctor).
+6. Mary King’s Close Guided Tour is narrated through the eyes of four characters – Agnes Chambers (the maid), Robert Fergusson (the poet), Walter King (the plague cleaner), and John (the plague Doctor).
 We write about the Mary King’s Close characters in detail below.

 7. The Real Mary King’s Close is unsuitable for wheelchair access.
 For more on accessibility, click here.